UPPMAX/HPC-python/docs/day3/big_data.rst

             ! pip install --user dask
             ! pip install --user polars

-         - You may have to restart the Jupyter kernel (or even Jupyter session) to be able to be able to load the just instaleld package(s).
+         - You may have to restart the Jupyter kernel (or even Jupyter session) to be able to load the just installed package(s).

    .. tab:: LUNARC (Cosmos)